 Settings

-The Start Event element has the following panels that contain settings:
+The Start Event object has the following panels that contain settings:

 Configuration panel